 Social Injustices

-Social injustices are prevalent throughout the globe.
-This complex topic occurs in many different forms and with varying degrees motivation.
+Social injustices are prevalent throughout the world.
+This complex topic occurs in many different forms and with varying degrees.

 Social Injustice in South America

-Ingenious tribes in South America are all are too familiar with the social injustices that accompany the desire for excess profit.
-Below are a couple cases of indirect and direct social injustices that are occurring in South America as a result of rampant consumerism.
+Indigenous peoples in South America are all are too familiar with the social injustices that accompany the desire for excess profit.
+Below are a couple cases of indirect and direct social injustices that are occurring in South America as a result of rampant consumerism and the encroachment of extractive industries.

 Texaco/Chevron Vs Lago Agrio

-Lago Agrio is the location of a legal conflict that has lasted a decade.
-Lago Agrio, located in the Sucumbíos province of northeastern Ecuador, was originally home to numerous indigenous tribes until the area caught the attention of American oil drillers in the late 1960s.
-The large oil reserve that existed underneath the jungle floor possessed an immense value to the ever growing industrialized world and so the drilling began.
+Lago Agrio is the location of a legal conflict that has lasted over a decade.
+Lago Agrio, located in the Sucumbíos province of northeastern Ecuador, was originally home to numerous Indigenous tribes until the area caught the attention of American oil drillers in the late 1960's.
+The large oil reserve that existed underground in places like the Amazon rainforest possessed an immense value to the ever growing extractive industry around the world and so the drilling began.

 Chevron inherited this lawsuit when it bought out Texco in the early 2000’s.
 In February 2011, the Ecuadorian court upheld an $8.9 billion ruling in favor of the Lago Agrio, which subsequently doubled when Chevron ignored the apology clause of the ruling.